jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

-# Usage
+# Using the calendars

-The bin calendars are published in several formats, designed to be more accessible and in open data formats for wider usage.
+All bin collection calendars are published in several formats, designed to be more accessible and in open data formats for use by both general users and other software.

 ## HTML calendars